-The term 'community engagement' refers to any process that invites the community to contribute to decision-making and uses community input to assist in producing better informed decisions, more responsive services and enhanced outcomes.
+The term 'community engagement' refers to any process that invites the community to contribute to decisionmaking and uses community input to assist in producing better informed decisions, more responsive services and enhanced outcomes.
 Supported through an active process of ongoing communication with our community, the sharing of information underpins all community engagement activities.

 IAP2 has developed a standardised process to formally assess the quality of an engagement practice which impacts on critical decision making and the consequential implementation of those decisions.
-The IAP2 Quality Assurance Standard for Community and Stakeholder Engagement (the IAP2 Quality Standard) sets out a quality process by which engagement projects can be assessed.
+The IAP2 Quality Assurance Standard (the Standard) sets out a quality process by which engagement projects can be assessed.
 It is therefore important that practitioners are familiar with IAP2's descriptions for 'quality'.